buildbot/buildbot/master/docs/developer/plugins-publish.rst

 (depending on your particular setup, you might not need to use :command:`sudo`).

-After that the plugin should be available for Buildbot and you can use it in your :file:`master.cfg` as:
+After that, the plugin should be available for Buildbot and you can use it in your :file:`master.cfg` as:

 .. code-block:: python